 This scenario uses Azure Kubernetes Service for your application.
 Built into Kubernetes are resiliency components that monitor and restart the containers (pods) if there is an issue.
 Combined with running multiple Kubernetes nodes, your application can tolerate a pod or node being unavailable.

-For general guidance on designing resilient solutions, see Designing resilient applications for Azure.
+For general guidance on designing resilient solutions, see Designing reliable Azure applications.

 You must have an existing Azure account.
 If you don't have an Azure subscription, create a free account before you begin.